-Since diagnosis, the dementia, like a rubber, has been gradually erasing her interests, empathy, personality, reasoning and decision-making.
-Communication is disappearing.
-Now, I watch her mind, her language and her identity slipping away.
+From diagnosis, the dementia, like a rubber, gradually erased her interests, empathy, personality, reasoning and decision-making.
+Communication disappeared.
+Until, eventually, her mind, her language and her identity slipped away.

 The finished pieces are five vitrines, each embodying the person, and containing representations of dementia, focusing on speech loss.
 Their title is 'Lost for Words'.

 This work was exhibited at Alzheimer's Research UK's National Research Conference at Harrogate Convention Centre in March 2019 and at the associated public talks.

 In 2018 this work was exhibited at 'Mapping the Human Brain', curated by Art.Number23 at the Old Biscuit Factory, London and at the Heads and Tails exhibition 'Art & Liberation', at the Holy Biscuit, Newcastle.

 Created using a range of mixed media: memory tubing, extruded plastic, wires from inside communication cabling, wool and acrylic.

 All work is my own. ©️Kate Buckley 2019